asheshrambachan/LanguageModel_Labels/prediction_headlines/README.md

     2. Prompt creation, LLM querying, and response decoding.

+        Notes:
-        - This step generates prompts for the cleaned data using model and prompt specifications from [prompt_templates.csv](./data/prompt_templates.csv).
+        - Step `2.1` generates prompts for the cleaned data using model and prompt specifications from [prompt_templates.csv](./data/prompt_templates.csv).
 You can customize these templates in the [prompt_templates/](./data/prompt_templates/) directory.
-        - Steps that involve querying LLMs (i.e., `2.2_query_llm.py` and `2.3_download_responses.py`) can take significant time due to OpenAI response generation.
-To save time, you can skip them and use the pre-generated results provided in the `data/` directory.
+        - Steps that involve querying LLMs can take significant time due to OpenAI response generation.
+To save time, you can skip steps `2.1`, `2.2`, and `2.3` and use the pre-generated results provided in the `data/` directory.

         ```sh
         python ./prediction_headlines/code/2.1_create_prompts.py